For Exclusive Offers & Latest Info: Enter your email!

 Region: Europe & the Baltic

 Experience Required None

 Starting from 4 days at £599

-A great sailing mile builder along the south coast of England, between Portsmouth and the Solent, the sailing mecca of England and the centre of London, Tower Bridge and St Katherine Docks.
-A superb way to get some miles, experience, a great sail and to experience the iconic Rubicon 3 yachts.
+A great sailing mile builder along the south coast of England, between Portsmouth, France and the Solent, the sailing mecca of England and the centre of London, Tower Bridge and St Katherine Docks.
+A superb way to get some miles, experience, a great sail, cross the Channel and to experience the iconic Rubicon 3 yachts.
 (This mile builder runs in both directions – check dates and prices)

 Build your experience of night sailing.

 Rapidly build miles, experience & 60nm passages if needed, under the expert tuition of the Rubicon 3 instructors